The How Thermometer is Made for 2024

 Markings and labels

-Thermometers may have markings and labels on the housing or scale for indicating the desired temperature range or specific usage instructions.
+Thermometers may have markings and labels on the housing or scale to indicate the desired temperature range or specific usage instructions.
 These markings are typically printed or etched onto the material using ink or laser.

 Other components